Top 10 Reasons Why Assessment Validation Fails In RTOs

 Missing industry input

-When industry experts are not involved in the validation process, RTOs risk producing an assessment that fails to meet the needs of the modern work places.
+When industry experts are not involved in the validation process, RTOs risk producing an assessment that fails to meet the needs of modern workplaces.

 5. Inadequate Competency